 - Name it privately, without judging it.
 "I feel jealous — that's a feeling, not an action, and it doesn't make me a bad dad."
 Naming an emotion measurably lowers its grip and stops the shame spiral.

 - Translate jealousy into a need.
-Under "I'm jealous of the baby" is almost always "I miss feeling close to my partner."
+Under "I'm jealous of the baby" is almost always "I miss feeling close to my partner" — the same ache behind wanting to reconnect with your wife after a baby.
 That second sentence is something you can actually ask for.

 - Ask for one small slice of couple time.
 "Can we have ten minutes that's just us tonight?"
 You're not competing with your child — you're protecting the couple underneath the parents.

 - Build your own bond with the baby.
-Claim a caregiving ritual that's yours — the bath, the evening walk, bedtime.
-One-on-one time turns the baby from a rival into your kid.
+Because your relationship shapes how you bond with your baby, claim a caregiving ritual that's yours — the bath, the evening walk, bedtime.
+One-on-one time turns the baby from a rival into your kid, and involved, hands-on fathering is linked to better relationship quality for both partners (Bouchard, 2017).

 - Watch the line into depression.
-If jealousy hardens into constant resentment or numbness for two weeks or more, call a professional.
+If jealousy hardens into constant resentment or numbness for two weeks or more, call a professional — paternal depression is real and tends to peak around 3–6 months in (Rao et al., 2020).
 That's care, not failure.

 Frequently asked questions